Adaptive Hamiltonian Variational Integrators and Symplectic Accelerated Optimization: Adaptive Integrators and Variational Error Analysis

+Then, $(Q(\tau) , P(\tau))$ and $(q(t),p(t))$ both satisfy Hamilton's equations for the original Hamiltonian $H$ with the same initial values, so they must be the same.
+As before,

+will be singular in many cases, so Hamiltonian variational integrators are the most general and natural way to derive variable time-step variational integrators. \\

-\section{Variational Error Analysis}
+\subsection{Variational Error Analysis}

-The standard error analysis theorem for Hamiltonian variational integrators assumes a non-degenerate Hamiltonian, i.e., $\text{det}(\frac{\partial^2 \bar{H}}{\partial \bar{p}^2}) \neq 0$ (see \cite{ScLe2017}).
-The non-degeneracy implies that the usual implicit function theorem can be applied to the discrete right Hamilton's equations.
-In particular, the proof of the error analysis theorem relies upon the following lemma, which follows from the implicit function theorem.
+The standard error analysis for Hamiltonian variational integrators assumes a non-degenerate Hamiltonian, i.e., $\text{det}\left(\frac{\partial^2 \bar{H}}{\partial \bar{p}^2}\right) \neq 0$ (see \cite{ScLe2017}), which might not be the case for the Poincar\'e transformed Hamiltonian.
+The non-degeneracy of the Hamiltonian ensures that we can apply the usual implicit function theorem to the discrete Hamilton's equations, and the proof of the standard error analysis theorem relies upon Lemma 2.3 of \cite{ScLe2017}: